Apzyte-Gamer/hack-Envision-2024/OSINT/brick 2/README.md

 I then looked in src/app.py to see how the portal works.
 Since TOPT's are not permanent, we have to generate one.

-To do that, I went to
+To do that, I went to a [TOPT generator](https://totp.danhersam.com/) and put in the secret key from brick 1.
+I got the TOPT, logged in the portal and got the flag!

+`quarkCTF{05int-c4n_b3_d4nger0Us-#be_safe}`
+And yes, please follow this flag.